Is Your Marketing Forecast Realistic and Achievable?

 It is difficult to produce a truly premium quality product (especially with a new product) while having lower input costs than your competitors – price and cost need to be reflective of each other.

-Lack of marketing support for the ATAR assumptions
+Lack of marketing support for the forecast assumptions

 KEY TIP: Be realistic and justify your assumptions and use supportive data where ever possible.